erajasekar/lmes-feedback/PITCHME.md

 ** Teach how to learn **

-* Just in case vs Just in time learning *
+* Shift from Just in case vs Just in time learning.

 > Today, you need to be a life long learner

+---

 ### Give opportunity for students to figure out